Research Team

 ZINTHIYA GANESHPANCHAN

-Zinthiya Ganeshpanchan is a doctoral research student at Loughborough's Midlands Centre for Criminology and Criminal Justice, focusing her doctoral dissertation upon 'Women and Conflict a Cross Cultural Analysis with Special Empahsis on Sri Lanka'.
+Zinthiya Ganeshpanchan is a doctoral research student at Loughborough's Midlands Centre for Criminology and Criminal Justice, focusing her doctoral dissertation upon "Women and Conflict a case study of Sri Lanka."
 Her special interest is Gender and Violence.
-She is currently a voluntary support worker for the North East Refugee Service. [read more]
+Zinthiya is currently working for Homeless International, an International Development Agency working on Urban Poverty.
+Before joining Homelss Internatioanl she worked for the Newcastle City Council Regional & European Programmes Team and was a voluntary worker for the North East Refugee Services. [read more]

 JOSEPH A. AGARD